 What is Oxalic Acid?

-Oxalic is a natural organic acid found in many plants including its namesake oxalis, also in rhubarb leaves and spinach.
+Oxalic – a natural organic acid found in many well-known plants.
+Examples include its namesake oxalis, as well as rhubarb leaves and spinach.
 It is a poisonous crystalline powder with a sour taste.

-It has been used in Europe as a varroa treatment for many years under the brand Api-Bioxal.
-Oxalic Acid is approved in Europe for use when honey supers are on.
+Europeans have used Oxalic as a varroa treatment for many years under the brand Api-Bioxal.
+Oxalic Acid is also approved in Europe for use when honey supers are on.

-Being an acid of Ph 1.3, it is very corrosive so wearing protective clothing is essential when handling it.
+Being an acid of Ph 1.3, it is very corrosive so wear protective clothing when handling it.
 (I have destroyed a good pair of trousers by spilling it on them.)
-Oxalic Acid is also used for removing rust stains and bleaching timber.
+Oxalic Acid is also great for removing rust stains and bleaching timber.
 Always wear nitrile gloves when handling.
-A respirator will be needed if you are vaporising as the vapor can damage your lungs if inhaled.
+You need to use a respirator when vaporising as the vapor can damage your lungs if inhaled.

-It is normally sold in powdered crystal form as oxalic acid dihydrate and can have up to 30% moisture content by weight but now is available in tablet form as anhydrous oxalic acid.
+It is normally sold in powdered crystal form as oxalic acid dihydrate and can have up to 30% moisture content by weight.
+Hive World now has the option of anhydrous oxalic acid in tablet form.
 These tablets are less than 1% moisture.
+See link: https://www.hiveworld.co.nz/product/oxalic-anhydrous-tablets/

 Why use Oxalic Acid?